ilsenatorov/kilter-gpt/README.md

 ## Design choices and reasonings

-* GPT model is a simple baseline for text generation tasks, and it has been shown to work well for a variety of tasks.
+* GPT model is a simple baseline for text generation tasks.
 * The model is trained on the text representation of the climbing routes, which is a sequence of holds.
 Here the issues arises with the permutation invariance of the model, as the order of the holds is not important.
-Currently I solve it by shuffling the input sequence, but this is not ideal.
+* Shuffling - the order of holds is shuffled on every pass, which should allow prompts that consist only of start and finish holds to generate different routes.
+* Label smoothing - if set to `True`, and the token to be predicted is a hold token, all of the remaining holds in a route will be accepted as valid answers.
+This is to prevent the model from overfitting to the exact order of holds.
 * Tokenisation - there are currently 5 types of tokens - special tokens (bos, eos, pad etc), hold tokens (hold id), hold role (color), wall angle and grade.
 Each climb is then represented as alternating pair of hold id and color tokens, with angle and difficulty prepended.
 This keeps the vocabulary small and manageable.
 * Every time I access a climb in the dataset, I cut out a random sequence of size `context_len` out of it.
 If the sequence is smaller I pad it on the left side.
 This is to simulate the model generating the climb one hold at a time.